MyroG/MyroP-shader-dump/EyeShader/README.md

 To test that feature, I would recommend placing a light source in your scene, and place it close to your avatar's eyes.
 Here are the settings :
 - The Retroreflection toggles turns in on or off
-- "Retroreflection Eye zones" : A mask containing informations how the retroreflection should be shown
+- "Retroreflection Eye zones" : A mask containing information about how the retroreflection should be shown :
-    - The red channel should cover the entire pupil
+    - Red channel: This should cover the entire pupil and defines where the effect needs to be rendered.
-    - The green and blue channels can be used to customize the shape/color of the retroreflection, that area should be bigger than the pupil.
+    - Green and Blue Channels: These channels define the appearance of the retroreflection effect.
+The area they cover should be larger than the pupil and aligned with its position.
+You can also color the entire mask in cyan (#00FFFF).

-Here's an example of a mask, the mask will depend on how your avatar eyes are shaped.
-For the green/blue layers,  I chose a gradient, but you can draw whatever you want with those two colors, for instance something that would look closer to a retina.
+Here's an example of a mask, but you'll need to create your own since you're likely using a different avatar than mine.
+For the green and blue layers, I chose a gradient, but you can draw anything you like with those two colors, perhaps something resembling a retina, for instance.

 <img src="https://github.com/MyroG/MyroP-shader-dump/blob/master/EyeShader/Doc/MaskExample2.png" width=25% >